Bankruptcy Can Be Beneficial

 There are far too many people who might benefit from bankruptcy who are simply afraid to move forward with the process.
 Concerns about potential issues such as the loss of certain assets or even the negative mark on your credit score could keep you from considering the potential benefits of bankruptcy.
-Before you close the door on one of the most effective forms of debt relief, you may want to learn more about Kentucky bankruptcy laws.

 Filing for bankruptcy relief means asking the courts to step in because you simply can’t meet financial obligations anymore.
 For those who pass the Kentucky state means test, Chapter 7 bankruptcy is often the best option.
 This form of bankruptcy involves discharging unsecured debts without a repayment period.
 However, any assets you have beyond certain exemption limits are subject to sale by the courts to repay your creditors.

 State law allows you to exempt assets of up to a certain value from seizure and sale during bankruptcy.
 Every state has different limits, which reflect both real estate values and income in the state.
 In Kentucky, homeowners can exempt up to $5,000 in real property.
 That means that your share of interest in a home is exempt, up to $5,000 (or $10,000 if married and filing together).

 If you have more than $5,000 in equity, that doesn’t mean you have to struggle financially without any hope of bankruptcy protections.
 You have the right to use either federal exemption standards or state exemptions when you file.
 Since Kentucky has such low exemptions available, homeowners with more equity may want to consider using federal exemptions for their Chapter 7 bankruptcy.